 Will my taking part be kept confidential?

 Yes.
 We will follow strict ethical and legal practice and all information about you will be handled in confidence.
-All data you provide will be anonymised and will be stored securely in a password-protected folder at Warwick University (in reporting any identifying information removed to ensure confidentiality).
-All contact details and consent forms will be safely stored.
-Only the named researchers and a project assistant will have access to the data.
-No interview data will be transferred outside of the University of Warwick.
+All data from the recording and/or summarised notes will be psuedonymised and will be stored securely in a password-protected folder at Warwick University (all participants will be given a pseudonym or sequence number for the purposes of reporting, and any identifying information removed to ensure confidentiality).
+All contact details and consent forms will be safely stored and then destroyed securely.
+Only the researchers will have access to the data.
+No interview data will be transferred outside of the University.